poppy-project/raspoppy/README.md

 # Raspoppy: Utility tools to setup a Raspberry Pi for Poppy robots

-This repository regroups the set of tools we use to setup a Raspberry board for a Poppy robot.
+This repository regroups the set of tools we use to setup a Raspberry Pi board for a Poppy robot.

 While we try to keep this procedure as simple as possible, it still requires a good knowledge of Linux OS and of Python.
 For those who are not interested in digging into those details, we provide ready-to-use SD-card images which can be directly downloaded and copy into your Raspberry.

-*While this procedure is mainly designed for the Raspberry Pi 2 and 3, some parts (especially all conda recipes) should also work for the odroid XU4 as both boards used an armv7 CPU.
-It is important to also note that this procedure is only given as an example: i.e. this is how we build the SD-card images we provide.
+*This procedure is mainly designed for the Raspberry Pi 2 and 3.
+However, some parts (especially all conda recipes) should also work for the odroid XU4 as both boards used an armv7 CPU.
+It is also important to note that this procedure is only given as an example: i.e. this is how we build the SD-card images we provide.
 Yet, you can freely adapt to better match your needs.*

 ## Current SD card ISO version: 1.0